qmudge/Antique-Auctions/README.md

 ![2 try to access auctions page but not signed in](https://user-images.githubusercontent.com/34503137/34120012-dfdbf752-e42c-11e7-984b-59b575c508f1.png)
 ## Register for a new account.
 ![3 register new account](https://user-images.githubusercontent.com/34503137/34122026-aefb43ca-e433-11e7-9f5e-3504e668e905.png)
-## Add new users details, Checks that all fields are valid input
+## Add new users details, Checks that all fields are valid input.
 ![4 register form filled](https://user-images.githubusercontent.com/34503137/34122150-210e0b28-e434-11e7-83a6-c0af5cf11410.png)
 ## New account has been successfully created.
 ![5 account created](https://user-images.githubusercontent.com/34503137/34122785-3a1a6ccc-e436-11e7-940e-3dc3bcbe0527.png)